Drive an F1 Barcelona GP circuit, Spain

 F1 Driver for the Day will put a serious dent in your bucket list!
 Upon arrival at the circuit you will be kitted out in F.I.A. approved race gear then taken through a technical briefing and circuit tour that is an education in itself.
 Before being let loose in the F1 you will take to the track to get up to speed in a single seater Formula Renault car – huge fun in its own right!

 Then after lunch and the F1 briefing, we go straight to the main event – Formula 1.

 You won’t arrive at the track to find a crowd of other participants.
 A maximum of just 18 other drivers per day ensures you get the attention you require for an activity of this nature.
 Best of all there is a truly refreshing approach from the instructors who are genuinely keen for you to really experience the incredible power and g-forces generated by these cars.
 This is a world apart from the usual driving school “sausage factory” approach with artificial rev limits and over-bearing instructors.
-You can also have on-board camera footage of your F1 driving day downloaded to a USB stick so you will be able to relive your day again and again!

 The whole experience is beyond description.
 It is the very stuff that dreams are made of.

 07.45 – Arrive circuit, welcome, coffee

 08.15 – Distribution of FIA approved race-suits and safety equipment

 08.30 – Technical Briefing: The Circuit – Gearbox – Weight Distribution – Braking – Acceleration

 09.30 – Tour of the circuit to learn correct race lines and braking zones